smasonuk/falken-vector-tui/README.md

   overlap is smaller than chunk size.
 - Source preview errors: the source file may have moved, been deleted, or changed since indexing.
 Re-index the directory.
+- Whole-document attachment errors: one of the selected files may have moved, been deleted, or become unreadable since indexing.
+Re-index or adjust the selected sources.
+- Build errors mentioning missing `falkenvector` symbols such as `IndexedDocument`, `AttachedDocument`, `SourceScopeNote`, or `ListIndexedDocuments` usually mean the TUI is compiling against an older `github.com/smasonuk/falken-vector` module than the one in `go.mod`.
+  Refresh modules with `go mod download` or `go mod tidy`, and avoid relying on a local `go.work` file to hide stale published dependencies.
 - Slow indexing: narrow extensions or exclude noisy directories before indexing.
 - Preference warnings: corrupt preferences are non-fatal.
 Remove